 And then I became a website copywriter.

-As a website copywriter, SEO is often part and parcel of my job.
+As a website copywriter, SEO was often part and parcel of my job.
 Clients ask for blog posts, articles, and website copy that include any number of particular keywords, and sometimes clients simply ask that I include “any keywords that make sense.”

 Ah, if only it were that simple.